elsiklab/multivariantviewer/README.md

 * `style->ref_color` - Color for reference allele.
 Default grey
 * `style->het_color` - Color for heterozygous allele.
 Default cyan
 * `style->hom_color` - Color for homozygous allele.
 Default blue
+* `style->no_call` - Color for no call allele.
+Default white
 * `style->matrixColor` - If you make ref_color, het_color, and hom_color null, then this function is called to determine the color.
 See below for function prototype

 The matrixColor callback can change those colors if ref_color/het_color/hom_color are set to null.
-The matrixColor function signature is `function(feature, type, genotype)` where `type` is either 'ref' or 'alt' and `genotype` is the actual genotype as 0|0 or 0|1 or similar and `feature` contains all info about a particular variant
+The matrixColor function signature is `function(feature, type, genotype)` where `type` is either 'ref', 'nocall', or 'alt' and `genotype` is the actual genotype as 0|0 or 0|1 or similar and `feature` contains all info about a particular variant

 ### Grid specific options